Skip to main content

 Practice good hand hygiene

-Frequent handwashing is essential when traveling in Kiribati, especially before meals.
-Carry hand sanitizer with at least 60% alcohol content for situations where soap and clean water aren't available.
-This simple practice significantly reduces the risk of food contamination and illness.
+Wash your hands often while traveling in Kiribati, and always before eating.
+Carry a hand sanitizer with at least 60% alcohol for the times when soap and clean water aren't around.
+It's a small habit that cuts the risk of food contamination considerably.

 MEDIUM